manni8436/hackvent-calendar/README.md

 #### FIRST TIME VISITORS
 * The site to be easy to understand and self explanatory.
-* The site content to be easily read and understandble.
+* The site content to be easily read and understandable.

 #### RETURNING USER
 * To recommend the site to friends and family.